 Safety is paramount when raising baby ostriches.
 Their living space should be free from hazards and designed to accommodate their unique needs.

 Proper flooring is essential to prevent leg injuries.
-A non-slip surface, such as rubber mats or straw bedding, provides good traction and comfort for the growing chicks.
+A non-slip surface, such as rubber mats provides good traction and comfort for the growing chicks.

 Interacting with your ostrich chicks regularly helps build trust and reduces stress.
 Spend time observing them and gently handling them to acclimate them to human presence.